Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 In regular circumstances, this step should resolve the “IntcOED” error.
 Drivers are, as we already said, are the main reason for this more than unwelcome occurrence.
 Especially if you’ve upgraded to Windows 10 over Windows 7.

 The official support for some devices is discontinued.
-But, this doesn’t mean that you won’t be able to get the fully functional driver.
+But, this doesn’t mean that you won’t be able to get a fully functional driver.
 The trick is in avoiding Windows Update-provided drivers.

 Follow these steps to install Intel Sound driver from the official source: